Fans, players flee Nationals Park after gunshots ring out during game

 The game was in the sixth inning at the time of the incident.

 Just after 10 p.m., the Nationals posted a statement, saying the game had been suspended and would resume at 1:05 p.m.
-Sunday.
+Sunday, followed by the game that was already scheduled for Sunday.
+The Padres were leading 8-4 when Saturday's game was interrupted.

 The Washington Nationals posted on Twitter that gunshots had been reported.